alessiomora/FedQUIT/basics_unlearning/README.md

-# Exploratory Experiments on Federated Unlearning
+# FedQUIT: On-Device Federated Unlearning via a Quasi-Competent Virtual Teacher
+This is the official repository for FedQUIT.
+We will update the readme with detailed instructions to run code upon acceptance.

 ## Preliminaries
 The simulation code in this repository mainly leverages TensorFlow (TF).